MauroDataMapper/mdm-end-to-end-testing/README.md

 * [cypress-cucumber-preprocessor README](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor)
 * [How to integrate Cypress and Cucumber in your development flow in just a few weeks](https://itortv.medium.com/how-to-integrate-cypress-and-cucumber-in-your-development-flow-in-just-a-few-weeks-96a46ac9165a)

+## Tags

+You can tag tests using Cucumber's tag expressions, as explained here: https://github.com/TheBrainFamily/cypress-cucumber-example#tagging-tests.
+The test runners are currently configured to support the following tags (though more may be added later):

+* `@exclude` - Add this to a `Scenario` or `Scenario` outline to _not_ have it verified when running tests.
+Useful for defining the scenarios but filling in later.

 ### Logging in

 One of the most common predicate steps you will need to carry out before most test scenarios can actually run is to login as a user and start in a known state in Mauro Data Mapper before the actual scenario under test can start.
 This is so common that Cypress actually refer to this strategy in their documentation - https://docs.cypress.io/guides/getting-started/testing-your-app#Logging-in.